 Fireworks are fun and festive, but they can be pretty stressful for your pets.
 Loud noises, bright flashes, and strange smells in the air make for some nervous nellies during holidays like July 4th and New Years Eve.

-Many intakes at Special Pals (and at municipal shelters across Houston) happen around these holidays.
+Many animals are lost around these holidays and end up at Special Pals and municipal shelters across Houston.
+It’s a sad trend that exists nation-wide.
 Make sure your pet feels secure – and stays home – with these simple tips for celebrating safely.